ArcadiaPower/connect-react/README.md

 # Quick Start

 A Connect Token is required to instantiate Connect.
 See [Creating Connect Tokens](https://developers.arcadia.com/#section/Authentication/Connect) for instructions.
+Keep in mind the following:

-Note that a general Access Token will not work for this purpose.
+- A general Access Token will not work to instantiate Connect
+- Using sandbox API keys to create a Connect Token will create resources in the sandbox environment
+- Using production API keys to create a Connect Token will create resources in the production environment

 Connect Tokens can be created for a new or existing connection.
 Connect automatically infers the correct user flow (either 'update' or 'create') from the Connect Token.
 When in 'create' mode, the user will pass through the entire Connect flow, including the Consent Pane (accepting terms of service), Utility Pane (selecting a utility), and Credential Pane (entering utility credentials).
 When in 'update' mode, the user will bypass entry content and be placed directly on the Credentials Pane.